The 5 Best Sleep Trackers

 The biggest downside to Muse S is that it streams your sleep data to your phone via Bluetooth, instead of storing everything locally and then synchronizing it with the phone.
 This means you’re constantly exposed to Bluetooth radiation while sleeping.

-Additionally, it’s worth noting that Muse S is not quite as comfortable as wrist-worn devices (or the Oura Ring).
+Additionally, it’s worth noting that Muse S is not quite as comfortable as wrist-worn devices (or the Ultrahuman Ring Air).
 Don’t get me wrong: Muse S is as comfortable as a headband can be.
 But I generally prefer having a device strapped to my wrist rather than my head.

 If you want to give Muse S a try, you can use the link below.
 Make sure you use code MKUMMER to get 10% off your purchase.